christian-byrne/img2txt-comfyui-nodes/README.md

 - Models are downloaded automatically using the Huggingface cache system and the transformers `from_pretrained` method so no manual installation of models is necessary.
 - If you really want to manually download the models, please refer to [Huggingface's documentation concerning the cache system](https://huggingface.co/docs/transformers/main/en/installation#cache-setup).
 Here is the relevant except:
-  - Pretrained models are downloaded and locally cached at  `~/.cache/huggingface/hub`.
+  - > Pretrained models are downloaded and locally cached at  `~/.cache/huggingface/hub`.
 This is the default directory given by the shell environment variable TRANSFORMERS_CACHE.
 On Windows, the default directory is given by `C:\Users\username\.cache\huggingface\hub`.
 You can change the shell environment variables shown below - in order of priority - to specify a different cache directory:
-    - Shell environment variable (default): HUGGINGFACE_HUB_CACHE or TRANSFORMERS_CACHE.
+    > - Shell environment variable (default): HUGGINGFACE_HUB_CACHE or TRANSFORMERS_CACHE.
-    - Shell environment variable: HF_HOME.
+    > - Shell environment variable: HF_HOME.
-    - Shell environment variable: XDG_CACHE_HOME + /huggingface.
+    > - Shell environment variable: XDG_CACHE_HOME + /huggingface.

-## Models Implemented (so far)
+## Models

 - [MiniCPM](https://huggingface.co/openbmb/MiniCPM-V-2/tree/main) (Chinese & English)
   - **Title**: MiniCPM-V-2 - Strong multimodal large language model for efficient end-side deployment